Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Risk Alert: Gaps create exposure points where direct contact can transfer force to bones and soft tissue rather than to protective foam, increasing the chance of cuts, bruises, and joint impacts.

 Common gap locations include the top of the knee when pants ride high, the rib area under shoulder pads, and underarm zones where shoulder pads and jersey don't overlap.
-Critical areas for youth players include tailbone protection and kidney/lower back padding, which are the most commonly misaligned zones.

 Action Step: Replicate sport movements such as sprinting in place, bending, and reaching to see how gaps appear in motion, then tighten straps, adjust pants, or select a different pad size to close those holes.